2019 Tulsa Golden Hurricane football team

 The 2019 Tulsa Golden Hurricane football team represented the University of Tulsa in the 2019 NCAA Division I FBS football season.
 The Golden Hurricane played their home games at Skelly Field at H. A. Chapman Stadium in Tulsa, Oklahoma, and competed in the West Division of the American Athletic Conference.
 They were led by fifth-year head coach Philip Montgomery.
 They finished the season 4–8, 2–6 in AAC play to finish in a tie for fifth-place in the West Division.

-Previous season

-The Golden Hurricane finished the 2018 season 3–9, 2–6 in AAC play to finish in a tie for fifth place in the West Division.

 Preseason

 AAC media poll

 The AAC media poll was released on July 16, 2019, with the Golden Hurricane predicted to finish sixth in the AAC West Division.